do2blehelix/the-ml-handbook/content/handbook/aws-infrastructure-essentials.md

 Storage Types:

-* EC2 Instance Store - form of directly attached storage. data is deleted if the EC2 instance stops. high speed temporary storage data
+* EC2 Instance Store - form of directly attached storage. data is deleted if the EC2 instance stops. high speed temporary storage.
 * EBS (Elastic Block Store) - similar to an external hard disk attached to the server

   EBS can only be attached to EC2 instances